LabeliaLabs/distributed-learning-contributivity/README.md

   - Comparison variables (baseline: Shapley value)
     - Contributivity relative values
     - Computation time

+## Using the code files
+- Define your mock scenario in `my_scenario.py` by chaning the values of the suggested parameters
+- Define what training, evaluation, contributivity measurement you want to simulate in `simulation_run.py`, then launch it

 ## Contacts
 Should you be interested in this open effort and would like to share any question, suggestion or input, you can use the following channels: